- CrustLab /

 Structure

 One of the fundamental differences between blockchain and Hashgraphs is how they’re structured.
 Transactions on a blockchain network are organized into blocks, with each block chronologically linked to the one before it to form a chain (which is why it is called the blockchain).
 This sequential sequence of storing data impacts the speed of each transaction on the blockchain network.
+Traditional blockchain systems, such as Bitcoin and Ethereum, face significant limitations in scalability and transaction speed due to this linear, sequential block structure.

 In Hashgraph, data is stored using a directed acyclic graph (DAG) structure.
 In this case, transactions are linked through a complex graph instead of a linear chain like you have with blockchain.
 This structure is less complex, leading to potentially faster transaction confirmation time.
 While Bitcoin processes just 7 transactions per second and Ethereum processes 15 transactions, Hashgraph Hedera can process over 10,000 transactions per second thanks to this unique structure.